George Dickel: History

 The Cascade Hollow distillery was reopened in 1958, and the present building dates from this era.

 Increased production of George Dickel in the 1990s caused supply to exceed demand.
 In response, the distillery closed to allow the whisky's value to rebound and mitigate some wastewater issues at the distillery.
 The original site of the distillery at the south end of Cascade Hollow was listed on the National Register of Historic Places in 1994.
 The distillery reopened in 2003, almost too late to prevent a shortage of Old No. 8 in the market by 2007.
 Diageo introduced a younger, three-year-old version branded Old-Fashioned Cascade Hollow Batch Recipe to meet demand.
 It was discontinued in 2013, after aged stocks rebounded sufficiently.

 George Dickel Rye, introduced in 2012, is the only Dickel product not produced at the Cascade Hollow Distillery.
 It is produced under contract by MGP Ingredients in Lawrenceburg, Indiana, and is mashed, distilled and aged there before being trucked to the Diageo facility in Plainfield, Illinois, for charcoal filtering and bottling.

 In early 2014, Diageo introduced a Dickel No. 1 Foundation Recipe, using an unaged version of its standard mashbill of more than 80% corn, allowing for its sale as "corn whisky".
 Also around 2014, a new bottling line was installed at the distillery.

 From 2005 to 2015, Cascade Distillery operated under the supervision of Master Distiller John Lunn.
 In March 2015, the company announced Lunn was leaving to become the master distiller for Popcorn Sutton microdistillery.
 Nicole Austin took over as general manager and distiller of Cascade Hollow Distilling Co. in March 2018.
 Prior to joining the Dickel team, she spent two years in Ireland serving as Tullamore D.E.W.'s commissioning engineer at its grain distillery in Offaly.
 Austin began her distilling career in 2010 as a master blender for Kings County Distillery.

 Production process

 The mash for George Dickel is composed of 84% corn, 8% rye, and 8% malted barley.
-Distillate is chilled to 40 F and mellowed in vats filled with 10-12 ft of charcoal for several days (their implementation of the Lincoln County process) before being placed in barrels at 55 proof.
+Distillate is chilled to 40 F and mellowed in vats filled with 10-12 ft of charcoal for several days (their implementation of the Lincoln County process) before being placed in barrels at 55 percent.

 The distillery's barrel warehouses are one story high, minimizing variation in barrel aging.
 Whisky is aged for at least five years before it is considered for bottling.
 As of 1995 all products are further chill filtered, and calcium imparted by the barrel aging is removed.